zuplo/docs/docs/cli/authentication.md

 :::

-The Zuplo CLI, `zup`, uses API Keys to authenticate.
+The Zuplo CLI uses API Keys to authenticate.
 You can find your API Key by following these steps:

 1. Navigate to [portal.zuplo.com](https://portal.zuplo.com) and log in.
 2. Select the account that you want to work on.